DataDog/hiring-engineers/answers.md

 &nbsp;&nbsp;&nbsp;&nbsp;```sudo service datadog-agent restart```

 After a few moments, navigate to your datadog dashboard in the browser.
-It might take a minute or two before your newly added tags are shown in the infrastructure list or host map.
-I have provided a screenshot to show my results:
+It might take a minute or two before your newly added tags are visible in the infrastructure list or host map.
+I have provided a screenshot of my host map to show the results:

 <a href="https://www.flickr.com/photos/158412660@N04/42261445672/in/dateposted/" title="Infrastructure-Tag"><img src="https://farm1.staticflickr.com/977/42261445672_f95721ea22_z.jpg" width="640" height="529" alt="Infrastructure-Tag"></a>